TWILIO CONNECT

 Create a Termination SIP Domain

-Termination SIP domains are for sending inbound calls from the carrier – your Commio phone Numbers – to Twilio.
+Termination SIP domains are for sending inbound calls from the carrier – your Commio phone numbers (DIDs) – to Twilio.
 This allows you to take action via your Twilio application on incoming calls to your Commio phone numbers.
-Twilio Termination SIP Domains thinQ You will be taken to a New Termination SIP Domain configuration page.
-Configure a Friendly Name to easily identify your domain, suggested Commio and your company name.

-Configure a SIP Domain Name to uniquely identify your SIP URI for the domain, this is like an actual domain name, so it must be unique – suggested thinq-yourcompanyname – this URI may be used to direct SIP traffic towards Twilio Programmable Voice.
+Configure a SIP Domain Name to uniquely identify your SIP URI for the domain, this is like an actual domain name, so it must be unique – suggested commio-yourcompanyname – this URI may be used to direct SIP traffic towards Twilio Programmable Voice.

 In the Call Control Configuration section of the page, select your BYOC trunk you created previously from the BYOC TRUNK dropdown.

 Scroll to the bottom of the page and click Save.
-New Termination SIP Domain Twilio

 Create an Inbound Routing Profile at Commio

-Click to Add a new profile, and in the pop-up, configure the Name - suggested: Twilio-YourCompanyName or just Twilio.
+Click to Add a new profile, and in the pop-up, configure the Name - suggested: Twilio-yourcompanyname or just Twilio.

 Select DNS A for Type, and enter the TERMINATION SIP URI from your Twilio Termination SIP Domains page under BYOC Trunks in your Twilio Programmable Voice page.
 See the Create a Termination SIP Domain above.